SE4AIResearch/SLR-script/README.md

 - `--per-provider`: Maximum number of results to fetch per provider (default: 100)
 - `--out-csv`: Path to output CSV file (default: `results.csv`)
 - `--out-sqlite`: Path to output SQLite database file (optional)
-- `--sources`: Comma-separated list of sources to query (e.g., `openalex,crossref,arxiv,springer,ieee`)
+- `--sources`: Comma-separated list of sources to query (e.g., `openalex,crossref,arxiv,springer,ieee`) (optional, if not provided, will crawl all the sources)
 - `--springer-api-key`: API key for Springer (if available)
 - `--ieee-api-key`: API key for IEEE Xplore (if available)
-- `--enrich-abstracts`: Include abstracts in the output when available
+- `--enrich-abstracts`: Include abstracts in the output when available (Default: True)
 - `--merge`: Merge results from multiple queries or files

 ### Examples